Radiopaedia: Purpose

 Radiopaedia’s mission is "to create the best radiology reference the world has ever seen and to make it available for free, for ever, for all."

 Its intention is to benefit the radiology community and wider society and it relies on benevolent collaborations from radiologists and others with an interest in medical imaging.
+Most of the content is shared under a Creative Commons non-commercial license.

 Similarly to Wikipedia, registered users of the site are allowed to freely add and edit the majority of the content.
 This allows content to be progressively upgraded over years and for radiologists and society, in general, to continuously refine article content through time.
 The site also allows registered users to maintain their own personal case library of teaching cases.
 Rather than individually publishing articles, users are encouraged to integrate content with links to cases and journal articles and collaboratively refine content.
 In an attempt to reduce vandalism and to peer-review content, an editorial board moderates changes to ensure that the presented material is as accurate and relevant as possible.
-As with similar open edit sites, unreliability of content has been a concern; however, despite its open edit nature, it is ranked relatively high among user reviews.

 A survey done in 2020 shows that 90% of on-call radiology trainees in the United States are using Radiopedia and StatDx as the first and second line options to help them during their work.
 Educational benefit was also demonstrated when integrating Radiopedia-based training in medical curriculum.